zdravkokold/CarMarket/README.md

   * [Features](#dart-features)

 <!-- About the Project -->
-## :star2: CarMarket is a car marketplace wher you can list a car for sale, buy a car or sell a car.
+## :star2: CarMarket is a car marketplace where you can list a car for sale, buy a car or sell a car.

 <!-- Screenshots -->
 ### :camera: Screenshots